cygnan/reboot-airstation/README.md

 3. After saving it, type `sh ./reboot.sh` with Bash or a terminal emulator in the directory the script exists.

    **Note:** If you use a Debian-based Linux OS (_e.g._, Debian, Ubuntu), type `bash ./reboot.sh` instead.

+## Contribution

+1. Fork it
+1. Create your feature branch
+1. Commit your changes
+1. Push to the branch
+1. Create a new Pull Request

 ## License